mariunaise/HDA-Thesis/content/BACH.typ

 === Maximum quantizing bound distance approximation

-Instead of defining the optimal positions for $z$ with fixed values, we can also provide a more loose definition of $bold(cal(o))$.
+Instead of defining the optimal positions for $z$ $bold(cal(o))$ with fixed values, we can find the linear combination with the greatest distance to the nearest boundary.
-Let's consider the following example:
+This way, we will do things

 == Experiments